New Study Finds Yoga Can Improve Anxiety & Depression

 Whether you need to sweat out your stress in a hot yoga class or quiet your mind with a restorative flow, it's no secret that yoga has therapeutic qualities.
 While your overall sense of calm post-yoga might be proof enough, researchers actually found a link between yoga and mental health.

-A study conducted by Boston University School of Medicine found that Iyengar yoga and controlled breathing practices can improve symptoms of anxiety and depression.
+A study conducted by Boston University School of Medicine found that Iyengar yoga and controlled breathing1 practices can improve symptoms of anxiety and depression.
 The slow, methodical movements common in Iyengar yoga might be more beneficial than other more fast-paced styles.

 What did the researchers find?